-- any vehicle which is being used by the Royal National Lifeboat Institution; - any vehicle that was manufactured before 1 January 1947; and - any vehicle that is propelled by steam.
+- any vehicle that was manufactured before 1 January 1947; and - any vehicle that is propelled by steam.

-If it is exempt from the EU rules due to the provisions listed above then the vehicle will usually be in scope of the GB domestic rules when travelling in GB (see page 26).
+If it is exempt from the EU rules due to the provisions listed above then the vehicle will usually be in scope of the GB domestic rules when travelling in GB (see page 24).